sublimelsp/LSP/docs/src/language_servers.md

 If you encounter problems, consult the [common issues](troubleshooting.md#common-problems) page or search the [LSP issues](https://github.com/sublimelsp/LSP/issues) before opening new ones.

 If there are no setup steps for a language server on this page, but a [language server implementation](https://microsoft.github.io/language-server-protocol/implementors/servers/) exist, follow the guide for [creating a client configuration](./client_configuration.md).
-Pull requests for adding a new client configuration are welcome.
+Pull requests for adding a new configuration are welcome.

 !!! tip "We recommend installing [LSP-json](https://packagecontrol.io/packages/LSP-json)."
     [LSP-json](https://packagecontrol.io/packages/LSP-json) provides completions and diagnostics when editing JSON files that adhere to a JSON schema.